quicwg/datagram/draft-ietf-quic-datagram.md

 frame ought to be dropped without transmission.

-Implementations that set max_datagram_no_ack should be wary of sending purely DATAGRAM frames as this can lead an exhaustion of the congestion control windows.
+Implementations that set max_datagram_no_ack should be wary of sending purely DATAGRAM frames as this can lead to an exhaustion of the congestion control windows.

 # Security Considerations